Cancel anytime

 Strengths

-- Strong presence in local markets
+- Strong local presence in mid-sized markets

 - Experienced management team